klothoplatform/sample-apps/ts-embed_assets/README.md

 # Embedding Assets Sample App

+## Overview

+The `ts-embed_assets` sample application demonstrates how to use the `@klotho::embed_assets` annotation to direct klotho to include static assets into an execution unit.
+The sample application exposes three endpoints to demonstrate the embedded assets and exlude directive on `embed_assets` the annotation.

+## Prerequisites

 This guide assumes:
 - `ts-node` and `tsc` installed globally OR `./node_modules/bin` is on the `PATH`.
 - pulumi is [configured with the proper AWS credentials](https://www.pulumi.com/docs/get-started/aws/begin/#configure-pulumi-to-access-your-aws-account)